 Increasing transparency, as well as changes in regards to how tech companies are treated under the law, are also part of the shift.
 In the following sections, I’ll describe each change in detail, and what has changed between the USA Patriot Act and USA Freedom Act.

 No More Mass Data Collection

-Under the USA Patriot Act, surveillance and gathering of all Americans’ phone records was allowed because the U.S. government argued it was crucial to restoring and maintaining national security.
+Under the USA Patriot Act, surveillance and gathering of all Americans’ phone records were allowed, because the U.S. government argued it was crucial to restoring and maintaining national security.

-The government argued that the collection of phone records was used to link and identify potential dangerous suspects.
+The government argued that the collection of phone records was used to link and identify potentially dangerous suspects.